Red Bull KTM Factory Racing: 2020 season

-The KTM GP Academy was created as a talent filtering system to identify, support and nurture some of the brightest prospects from development series like the Red Bull MotoGP Rookies Cup, the Northern Talent Cup and the Austrian Junior Cup through the learning process of Moto3 and Moto2.
-The factory-run structure is established with the close cooperation of key teams and partners such as Red Bull KTM Ajo and Red Bull KTM Tech3 with the goal of eventually elevating an athlete onto the MotoGP grid.
-Names like Brad Binder, Augusto Fernandez, Miguel Oliveira, Remy Gardner and more have all made full steps through the KTM GP Academy while Pedro Acosta has won two titles in just three seasons of Grand Prix competition.
-KTM’s expanding culture in MotoGP, the presence of different models of machinery and valued collaborators such as WP Suspension mean that individuals in the KTM GP Academy are very familiar with the technology and ethos of the company to evolve and chase their dreams.
+The KTM GP Academy was created as a talent filtering system to identify, support, and nurture some prospects from development series like the Red Bull MotoGP Rookies Cup, the Northern Talent Cup. and the Austrian Junior Cup through the learning process of Moto3 and Moto2.
+The factory-run structure is established with the cooperation of key teams and partners such as Red Bull KTM Ajo and Red Bull KTM Tech3, with the goal of eventually elevating an athlete onto the MotoGP grid.
+Names like Brad Binder, Augusto Fernandez, Miguel Oliveira, and Remy Gardner have all made full steps through the KTM GP Academy while Pedro Acosta has won two titles in just three seasons of Grand Prix competition.